Joseph R. Dodson and Mattie Mae Motl, Conquerors Not Captives: Reframing Romans 7 for the Christian Life

 Gorman, Michael J. Romans: A Theological and Pastoral Commentary.
 Grand Rapids, Mich.: Eerdmans, 2022. xxiii+325 pp. Hb; $39.99.
 Link to Eerdmans

 Gorman explains in his preface that the subtitle to his new Romans commentary, “a theological and pastoral commentary,” means he engages Romans as Christian Scripture.
 His goal is to consider the spiritual and practical application of Paul’s theology as presented in Romans in a contemporary Christian context.
-This does not imply Gorman ignores Paul’s message to the original audience because Paul is a pastoral theologian.
+This does not imply that Gorman ignores Paul’s message to the original audience because Paul is a pastoral theologian.
 In fact, he states several times in the book, “if John is the Gospel of Life, Romans is the epistle of life” (50).

 Unlike many recent commentaries on Romans, Gorman does not interact much with other scholarship.
 As he explains, “this commentary comments on the text, not on other commentaries” (xviii).
 He intentionally treats the English text using the NRSV (although with comparison to other modern translations and occasionally his own).